sboteroarango/algorithmAndGames/README.md

 # algorithmAndGames

-⚡️ En este repositorio publico todos los algoritmos y juegos que he creado
+⚡️ En este repositorio publico algunos de los algoritmos y juegos que he creado

-⚡️ In this repository I publish all the algorithms that I have created
+⚡️ In this repository I publish some of the algorithms and games that I have created